linkerd/website/linkerd.io/content/2.13/tasks/using-ingress.md

 ## Nginx

-Nginx can be meshed normally, i.e. does not require the [ingress mode](#ingress-mode) annotation.
+Nginx can be meshed normally: it does not require the [ingress mode](#ingress-mode) annotation.

 The